uw-ssec/phylo2vec/docs/development.md

 ## How it works

 The core logic of `phylo2vec` is implemented in Rust.
-The Rust code is converted to several languages like Python and R using bindings.
-The main installable Python package will contain a hybrid of native Python code and Rust bindings.
+The Rust code is accessed by other languages like Python and R using bindings.
+The main installable
+Python package will contain a hybrid of native Python code and Rust bindings.
 The Rust code is compiled by `maturin` and `pyo3` into a shared library that is used by the Python package.